 The engineering design process has a specific task as its focus and is important as it allows the engineer to reproduce results.
 Also, communicate those results with other engineers once the goal is reached.

-Remember, the engineering design process steps do not always need to be followed in order.
-However, it makes sense to start with the problem and create your first design or prototype, which you then test and improve.
+The engineering design process steps donโt always need to be followed in order.
+However, itโs a good idea to start by identifying the problem, creating an initial design or prototype, and then testing and improving it.

 1. Ask